-So you’ve got the perfect CV, your covering letter is tailored and makes you sound like the ideal candidate and within two or three days you have a phone call offering you that all-important interview but the thought of it ties your stomach in knots, never fear we’ve all been there and whether it’s your first interview or your 25th, I’m going to offer you a few essential tips to help you (hopefully) sale through the interview and land that job!
+So you’ve got the perfect CV, your covering letter is tailored and makes you sound like the ideal candidate, and within two or three days you have a phone call offering you that all-important interview but the thought of it ties your stomach in knots, never fear we’ve all been there.
+Whether it’s your first interview or your 25th, I’m going to offer you a few essential tips to help you (hopefully) sail through the interview and land that job!
 Here are my top 10 tips for attending a job interview!

 1. Dress appropriately

-Obviously don’t go and research things that aren’t relevant to the position, so it if its technical look at technical things if it is marketing you know what I mean.
+Don’t go and research things that aren’t relevant to the position, so it if its technical look at technical stuff if it is marketing you know what I mean.
 I impressed an interviewer once because I commented on something I’d read in the media about the company, he nodded and was happy to chat about what it meant for the business and employees.
-I’m not saying go and write pages of notes on the company structure and their annual turnover but perhaps find something that can really keep the interviewer interested.
+I’m not saying go and write pages of notes on the company structure and their annual turnover but perhaps find something that can keep the interviewer interested.

 Make sure what you wear is ironed, clean and in a place that isn’t likely to get lost or dirty and don’t forget about the shoes!
 We all do it.